istio/community/ROLES.md

 * Responsible for project quality control via [code reviews](https://github.com/istio/community/blob/master/REVIEWING.md)

+    * Focus on code quality and correctness, including testing and factoring

     * Focus on holistic acceptance of contribution such as dependencies with other features, backwards / forwards compatibility, API and flag definitions, etc

 * Expected to be responsive to review requests as per [community expectations](https://github.com/istio/community/blob/master/REVIEWING.md);

-* Mentor contributors and reviewers

 * May approve code contributions for acceptance

 ## Lead

 Working group leads, or just ‘leads’, are approvers of an entire area that have demonstrated good judgement and responsibility.
 Leads accept design proposals and approve design decisions for their area of ownership.

 ### Requirements

 Getting to be a lead of an existing working group:

-* Recognized as having expertise in the group’s subject matter.
+* Recognized as having expertise in the group’s subject matter

 * Approver for some part of the codebase for at least 3 months